Connection and Separation: Building a Child’s Capacity to Separate

 Date(s) - Apr 18, 2018

 Add to My Calendar

-Do you notice that the parents, children, and families that you support, struggle with issues related to separation (the commencement of child care or school, shuffling between parents and or homes, feeling responsible for parents’ feelings or actions, the proximity of parents)?
-As we know, the most common issue plaguing our little people today is anxiety, and with anxiety comes a host of challenges.
+Do you notice that the parents, children and families you support struggle with issues related to separation (the commencement of daycare or school, shuffling between parents and or homes, feeling responsible for parents’ feelings or actions, the proximity of parents, feeling too much to handle)?
+We already know, the most common issue plaguing our little people today is anxiety, and with anxiety comes a host of challenges.
 When facing separation from a parent or caregiver, the natural feelings that are generated can impact the lives of our little people in so many ways, and they can take a significant toll on both parent and child.
-This workshop will provide child care providers and parents with the knowledge and tools necessary to effectively manage these challenges and face separation with ease.

 Professional Development Certificate

 Professional Development Certificate Credit Hours

 604 533 4425

 For the past 22 years Sharon McGeehan’s professional growth & development has been concentrated in child and family development.
 Her work as a Social Worker, Foster Parent, Outreach Consultant, Connect Parent Group Facilitator, and Clinician at MCFD – Child and Youth Mental Health, plus her Master’s of Education in Counselling Psychology, informs her approach and guides her towards helping parents and care givers in a gentle, authentic way.
 She is also a parent to two small children.